aemichael/cse230-scrabble/README.md

   - [ ] Allowing players to finalize their play at the end of their turn
   - [ ] Allowing players to withdraw tiles from the bag to maintain a set of seven
   - [ ] An turn system in which each player alternates placing a word on the board
-  - [ ] Tracks players' current scores
+  - [ ] Detecting the end of the game and allow players to close or restart
-  - [ ] Tracks which tiles provide bonuses and update players' scores accordingly
+  - [ ] Tracking players' current scores
-- [ ] Allow players to end or restart the game
+  - [ ] Tracking which tiles provide bonuses and update players' scores accordingly
 - [ ] Support 2 players playing Scrabble locally on the same instance of the program

 ### Stretch Goals: